-Changes at the End of Life
+Symptoms and Behaviors at the End of Life

 As people with dementia approach the end of life they may lose all memory-not just memory of recent events.
-The damage to their brains is so severe that they are in a constant state of confusion.
-They are startled by loud noises and quick movements.
+They are easily confused and startled by loud noises and quick movements.
 They can no longer communicate their needs and desires using speech.
 At this stage, people can develop other illnesses and infections.
-They may experience agitation, psychosis, delirium, restlessness, and depression.

-Psychosis: loss of contact with reality.
-Delirium: a sudden, severe confusion that can be caused by infections, a reaction to medications, surgery, or illness.
+They may experience agitation, psychosis (loss of contact with reality), delirium (a sudden, severe confusion that can be caused by infections, medications, surgery, illness), and restlessness and depression).